-Associate editors for the issue in 2018 (under preparation):
+Associate editors for the issue in 2020 (under preparation):

 Corina Iosif, PhD., is a senior researcher at the Romanian Peasant National Museum.
 She graduate the “G. Enescu” Conservatoire in Iaşi in 1988.
-She obtained his Ph.D. in Anthropology / Ethnology in 2007, at Ecole des Hautes Études en Sciences Sociales (EHESS), Paris, and in 2016 she obtained the habilitation in Sociology.
+She obtained her Ph.D. in Anthropology / Ethnology in 2007, at Ecole des Hautes Études en Sciences Sociales (EHESS), Paris, and in 2016 she obtained the habilitation in Sociology.
 Since 2004 she is associate researcher of the Center of History of Imaginary, Department of Ancient History, Archeology and Art History, Faculty of History, Bucharest University.
 Books: Ecaterina Lung, Yahia Abou El Farah, Corina Iosif, Daniela Zaharia, Simona Corlan (coord.), Les Constructions Identitaires dans les Espaces Francophones d’Europe Orientale et d’Afrique, Ed. de l’Université Mohammed V, Institut des Etudes Africaines, Serie : Recherches et Etudes n° 18, Rabat, 2015; Megleno-Românii din Cerna.
 Repertoriul muzical şi de dans comunitar între practică socială şi politici identitare.
 [The Megleno-Romanians from Cerna.
 Music and Dance repertoire between Community Practices and Identity Politics], Ed.
 Univ. „A.I.
 Cuza”, Iaşi, 2014; L’entreprise de la parenté.
 Réseaux d’échanges entre les Aroumains de Constanţa, EFES, Cluj-Napoca, 2009; Hora satului din Certeze.
 O descriere etnografică, [The Village Dance from Certeze.
 An Ethnographical Description] EFES, Cluj, 2005.